 The answer is yes, but?
 Pipe ends can be butt welded together to make longer lengths.
 Steel rods are butt welded frequently to increase length.
 In the case of pipe there will be flash or upset on the inside diameter.
 This must be tolerated or removed by some inventive means.
 The ends could be formed into a loop and welded.
 There will be flash on the interior which would be very difficult to remove.

 Butt welding is a joining process used to join two parts together.
 The work acts as the electrode and the entire cross section is welded.
-The parts are clamped and brought together with force and a current is applied.
+After the parts are clamped and brought together with force a current is applied.
 The intention is to create heat using Joules Law H= I2rt at the joint surface with current flow.

 As the joint heats up the force upsets the joint and a bulged area is formed.
 The current is stopped.
 The weld area cools under force and then the force is removed and the butt weld is complete.
 This differs from flash welding, where the current is applied before the two pieces come together.
 This creates the flash.

 A very similar inquiry came in previously.
 That person was butt welding 0.500” diameter 1008 steel on a 30 KVA machine.
 The machine apparently was adequate.
 The issue was fine tuning the welding parameters.
 Your 4140 steel is stronger but could probably work on a similarly sized machine.

 This question was answered earlier in another article in this blog:

 “WE ARE BUTT WELDING 0.500” DIAMETER 1008 STEEL.
 HAVE TRIED SEVERAL FORCES, PULSES AND SLOPES WITH NO SUCCESS ON A 30 KVA WELDER.
 NEED SOME GUIDANCE”